google/WebFundamentals/src/content/en/fundamentals/accessibility/02-semantics-bultin/sembuiltin-six.md

 ---
 layout: shared/narrow
-title: "Accessibility Codelab"
+title: "Text Alternatives for Images"
-description: "Accessibility Codelab"
+description: "Using the alt attribute to provide text alternatives for images"
 published_on: 2016-03-01
 updated_on: 2016-03-01
-order: 21
+order: 6
 translation_priority: 0
 authors:
   - megginkearney